21:640:312:01 Advanced Calculus 2, Tuesday,

 Contact structures and contaminations in 3-manifolds

 In a project with Jacek Swiatkowski (Wroclaw University) I am studying contact structures using branched surface techniques.
 A natural generalization of the contact structure and the confoliation is the contamination, an object which can be carried by a branched surface.
 Contact structures can be represented by contaminations.
-The goals of this research are 1) to understand contact structures combinatorially; 2) to understand the relationships between foliations, confoliations, contact structures, laminations, and contaminations; and 3) ultimately to apply the methods to obtain information about 3-manifold topology.
+The goals of this research are 1) to understand contact structures combinatorially; 2) to understand the relationships between foliations, confoliations, contact structures, laminations, and contaminations.

 Contact structures, sigma-confoliations, and contaminations in

 3-manifolds, with J. Swiatkowski, Commun.
 Contemp.
 Math.
 11